ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 Function | Use
 --- | ---
-`getSubscriptionStatus(success, failure)` | Gets the Tags that are subscribed by the device.
+`retrieveSubscriptions(success, failure)` | Gets the tags that are subscribed by the device.
-`retrieveAvailableTags(success, failure)` | Gets all the available Tags for the backend mobile application.
+`retrieveAvailableTags(success, failure)` | Gets all the available tags for the backend mobile application.
-`subscribe(tags, success, failure)` | Subscribes to a particular backend mobile application Tag(s).
+`subscribe(tag, success, failure)` | Subscribes to a particular backend mobile application tag.
-`unsubscribe(tags, success, failure)` | Unsubscribes from an backend mobile application Tag(s).
+`unsubscribe(tag, success, failure)` | Unsubscribes from an backend mobile application tag.
-`register(settings, success, failure)` | Registers the device on to the IMFPush Notification Server.
+`registerDevice(settings, success, failure)` | Registers the device on to the IMFPush Notification Server.
-`unregister(success, failure)` | Unregisters the device from the IMFPush Notification Server.
+`unregisterDevice(success, failure)` | Unregisters the device from the IMFPush Notification Server.
-`registerIncomingNotificationListener(callback)` | description
+`registerNotificationsCallback(callback)` | Registers a callback for when a notification arrives on the device.

 <h2 id="examples">Examples</h2>